taunsquared/graphic-novel-thesis/ArtistFeedback/Chapter01/BlackAndWhitePages.md

 # Feedback on Black and White pages, Chapter 01

+Page 1 - Wow, beautiful!!
+Behind the astronaut, can we see a ton of Orbiter home pods?
+I love the queenly woman raising her glass in the middle of the page!!

+Page 2 - Wow, the perfect mix of urban grunge and chemical warfare and shiny, magical technology!
+Can the front of the lab say the full name ("Laboratório Nacional de Biociências e Saúde Pública")?

 Page 3 - Love it!

 Page 4 - Haha, yes Marcia looks great!
 And I love the details on Majhee's desk info-sphere :D